Donovan Mitchell NBA Preview vs. the Magic

-The Cleveland Cavaliers, Donovan Mitchell included, face off versus the Orlando Magic on Wednesday at 7:00 PM ET.
+The Cleveland Cavaliers, Donovan Mitchell included, take the court versus the Orlando Magic on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Mitchell's prop bets, and some stats and trends to help you make good wagers.
+Now let's examine Mitchell's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.